Dryden Hunt

-Dryden Hunt (born 24 November 1995) is a Canadian professional ice hockey left winger for the Calgary Flames of the National Hockey League (NHL).
+Dryden Hunt (born November 24, 1995) is a Canadian professional ice hockey left winger for the Calgary Wranglers of the American Hockey League (AHL) while under contract to the Calgary Flames of the National Hockey League (NHL).
 He has also previously played for the Florida Panthers, Arizona Coyotes, New York Rangers, Colorado Avalanche and Toronto Maple Leafs.

 Playing career

 Junior

 Hunt played amateur junior hockey firstly with the Notre Dame Argos in the Saskatchewan Midget AAA Hockey League before moving back to his native British Columbia with the Kootenay Ice of the British Columbia Hockey Major Midget League.

 Hunt opted to pursue a major junior career in the Western Hockey League (WHL) with the Regina Pats.
-During his fourth season with the club in 2014–15, Hunt was leading the Pats with 47 points in 37 games before he was traded to the Medicine Hat Tigers on 5 January 2015.
+During his fourth season with the club in 2014–15, Hunt was leading the Pats with 47 points in 37 games before he was traded to the Medicine Hat Tigers on January 5, 2015.
 He played out the season in contributing 36 points in 34 games.

-Undrafted, Hunt opted to play his overage year in the WHL, and was acquired by the Moose Jaw Warriors before the 2015–16 season on 23 September 2015.
+Undrafted, Hunt opted to play his overage year in the WHL, and was acquired by the Moose Jaw Warriors before the 2015–16 season on September 23, 2015.
 Hunt continued to improve offensively, leading the Warriors and the League with 58 goals in 72 games.
 As an alternate captain he completed the regular season with 116 points before suffering a second round exit with 16 points in 10 post-season games.
 He was selected as the League's Player of the Year and earned a place on the East First All-Star Team.